MounibNemmiche/Landingpage-prepa/README.md

 # Landingpage-prepa
-This a Signle Page Website, Made with HTML, CSS, JavaScript
+This a Signle Page Website, Made with HTML, CSS, JavaScript.

-to view the final rendering check it [here](https://prepadz.netlify.app)
+To view the final rendering check it [here](https://prepadz.netlify.app)